 47. Get acquainted with Cambodia’s most prolific architect.
-It’s worth reading up on the incredible life and history of Cambodia’s greatest living architect, Vann Molyvann, before you arrive in Phnom Penh.
+It’s worth reading up on the incredible life and history of one of Cambodia’s greatest architects, Vann Molyvann, before you arrive in Phnom Penh.
 If you’re interested in the flamboyant style he pioneered (known as New Khmer Architecture), you can take a self-guided walking tour to see some of his greatest works up close.
 The Vann Molyvann Project is an excellent information resource, and the public is even free to attend closing night celebrations for their Summer School program.
 Tag along to hear presentations about the students’ research and geek-out on all things Molyvann.

-48. Swim in a resort pool.
+48. Swim in a HOTEL pool.
 Phnom Penh is home to some rather swanky resorts and many have pools that are open to non-guests.
 It’s free to swim and lounge in the shade at Villa Langka when you spend $10 on food or drink.

 49. Name that tropical fruit?
 There are two events currently running in Phnom Penh that are both designed to teach visitors about the area’s produce through a healthy amount of taste testing.
 The monthly Fruit for Thought at Farm to Table costs $5 and includes some amazing cocktails.
 Discovery Farms‘ Fruitology Night Tours lead guests through a local organic farm and a local night food market, teaching you how to spot different varieties of fruit and the cultural value behind them.